Good Neighbor Iowa aims to protect child health and water quality from the dangers of common lawn pesticides (herbicides, insecticides, fungicides).

-- Act on what we already know from studies in public health sciences outlined here.
+- Act on the body of public health evidence outlined here.

 - Eliminate pesticide use for cosmetic purposes on general turf areas.
-Diverse lawns will not hurt anyone, but herbicides can.
+Diverse lawns don’t hurt anyone, but pesticides can.

-- Be a Good Neighbor.
-You can demonstrate to your community that creating healthy lawns without herbicides is practical, saves money, protects children, provides pollinator habitat, and protects Iowa’s streams.
+Be a Good Neighbor.
+You can demonstrate to your community that creating healthy lawns without herbicides is practical, protects children, provides pollinator habitat, and protects Iowa’s streams.

 - Pesticide Action Network North America.
-Report: “A Generation in Jeopardy.”
+“A Generation in Jeopardy.”
 2013.

 - Todd, Aaron and J. Struger.
 “Changes in Acid Herbicide Concentrations in Urban Streams after a Cosmetic Pesticides Ban.”
 Challenges, 2014, 5, 138-151.